Power Core - Wiring

 Using the first pair of interfaces only, the total Audio over IP capacity of a single Power Core is up to 256 I/O channels (depending on the main license).
 This can be split into up to 128 streams, where each stream can be mono, stereo or multi-channel.
 For each stream you can decide whether it will be transmitted or received via the primary, secondary or both interfaces.

-If the second pair of interfaces are enabled (on revision 3), then the total Audio over IP capacity doubles: up to 512 I/O channels or up to 256 streams.
+If the second pair of interfaces is enabled (on revision 3), then the total Audio over IP capacity doubles: up to 512 I/O channels or up to 256 streams.

 The connection(s) must be made via a network switch and not directly to another streaming port.
 You can find more details about the data network requirements and suitable components in the Lawo IP Networking Guide.